Why this common dog behavior could be your pet’s health alert

 Ensuring a dog’s physical needs, such as providing a comfortable bed, appropriate temperature, and access to a safe and peaceful space, can significantly contribute to their emotional well-being.

-Regular exercise, proper nutrition, and social interaction are vital in keeping dogs physically and mentally healthy.
+Regular exercise, proper nutrition, and social interaction are essential for maintaining dogs’ physical and mental health.

 Owners can help foster a positive and happy state of mind in their canine companions by paying attention to a dog’s physical comfort and overall well-being.

-Nutmeg routinely sploots when we return from a long walk to stretch out those short legs.
+Nutmeg routinely sploots when we return from a long walk to give those short legs a good stretch.

 Health issues